Synthxyl704/C3-Exposition/Basics/Basic program structure.md

 ```
 import std::io
 ```
-Where `std::io` stands for "standard input/output" modules, so that we can access them within our .c3 program!
+Where `std::io` stands for "standard input/output" modules, so that we can access them within our .c3 program! <br>
+The "I" in "Import" being capital kinda caught me off-gaurd lmao.

 ## Compound statements, semicolons, and parentheses
 In C3: <br>